 - 1 egg lightly beaten

-- Avocado oil for cooking or oil of choice
+- Avocado oil or oil of choice

 Instructions